How long do solar panels last? (30+ years — here’s what the data says)

-Below, we’ll explore what affects their longevity, how to make the most of your system, and what to do when panels eventually reach the end of their life.
+Below, we’ll cover what affects how long your panels will actually last, what your warranty covers (and what it doesn’t), and what to do when a system eventually reaches the end of its life.

 In this article: